Codesee-io/docs-maps/docs/accounts.md

-Every CodeSee Maps user starts off with a personal account that allows you to experience the capabilities of Codebase and Review Maps.
-To begin collaborating with others using Maps, you can invite others to join a personal or professional team.
+Every CodeSee Maps user starts off with a personal account that allows them to experience the capabilities of Codebase and Review Maps.
+To begin collaborating with others using Maps, invite individuals to join a personal or professional team.

 ## Creating Individual Accounts